opentoonz/opentoonz_docs/source/creating_movements.rst

     Do any of the following:

-    - Use the **Tool Mode** dropdown menu to choose from one of its modes: Position, Rotate, Scale, Shear, Center or All: only the options for the selected transformation category will be displayed.
+    - Use the **Tool Mode:** dropdown menu to choose from one of its modes: Position, Rotate, Scale, Shear, Center or All: only the options for the selected transformation category will be displayed.

-    - Use the lock button (|lock|) to choose which transformations have to be locked while transforming the object: only selected items will be locked.
+    - Use the **Lock** button (|lock|) to choose which transformations have to be locked while transforming the object: only selected items will be locked.

 .. _changing_columns_stacking_order: